iPhone Programming

 In addition to downloading the right version of Kobold2D, I decided to see if I could get old projects to run.
 Last time I tried to run my apps iOS had just released a major update or Xcode had and the author of Kobold2D hadn’t got everything patched.
 Now another big update should be available for Xcode and other libraries so once I got one old game running I recorded another video, mainly because the game’s soundtrack amused me.

-Blocker is another clone of Arkanoid, the author of the book “Beginning iPhone Game Development” chose it as one of the projects in his book and I built it years ago.
-I got Peeved Penguins running again too.
+Blocker is another clone of Arkanoid, the author of the book “Beginning iPhone Game Development” which is no longer in print or on the publisher’s website.
+I chose to get it running again, as one of the projects from the book that I built years ago.
+I also got Peeved Penguins running again too.
 This time I recorded the gameplay video with sound.
 Sound makes a big difference to a game.
-Before I could get everything to work I had to relearn how to ‘Clean’ an app, in ProjectBuilder it was a build target, that isn’t how things are done now.
-Nowadays developers don’t know how good they have it with their IDEs, Google, and StackOverflow.
+Before I could get everything to work I had to relearn how to “Clean” an app, in ProjectBuilder it was a build target, that isn’t how things are done now.
+Nowadays developers don’t know how good they have it with their IDEs, Google, and StackOverflow and now AI coding agents.
 I learned to program on a text editor from a book.
 We were lucky if we had a mouse.
 I still remember keyboard shortcuts for text editors I haven’t used in years.

 You need patience for things to build and you have to look up the odd strange error message, but it’ll be nice to have a debugger.
 I learned to program without a debugger too.
 So I tend to fall back on printfs when initially debugging a problem, especially simple web stuff, but I remember last time I coded in Objective-C I used the debugging tools, so I’ll have to remember to use them when I get stuck and a simple Google search doesn’t reveal the answer.
 I might just have to get some sort of programming job, people always have strange proposals whenever they want me to code.
 You’d think I wouldn’t have so much trouble convincing people to hire me, but I do.